_

 Beck felt very honoured to be asked to sing on two albums by unique Australian prog band 'The Merlin Bird' - a magical experience!

 Beck's second album, 'Luminous Wings & Unseen Things', was released in 2009.
-It is an atmospheric and haunting collection of 'garden songs' - music and lyrics set within topiary gardens, secret gardens and castle gardens.
-Influenced by Beck Siàn's love of 'Jane Eyre' by Charlotte Brontë and 'The Secret Garden' by Frances Hodgson Burnett.
+It is an atmospheric and haunting collection of music and lyrics set within topiary gardens, secret gardens and castle gardens.
+Influenced by Beck Sian's love of 'Jane Eyre' by Charlotte Brontë and 'The Secret Garden' by Frances Hodgson Burnett.
 Featuring original songs and Beck's interpretations of traditional ballads that fit the ghostly garden theme.

 2013 saw Beck collaborating on several projects ('Stations of the Sun' by MOOCH features Beck's singing, and she also guested as vocalist for Prog-Rock band LEGEND (their new CD 'Spirit' was released on the 31st of October to critical acclaim).

 November 2014 heralded the release of Beck's fourth album, 'In the Winter Dark'... a haunting, frosty collection of songs of Winter landscapes and supernatural tales set in snow and ice.
 Reviews are favourably calling 'In the Winter Dark' Beck's best album yet!
-2014 was also the year that saw Beck traveling across Europe in a van with acclaimed guitarist Jonathan Kershaw, to perform at the largest Gothic festival on the planet: the Wave Gotik Treffen.
+2014 was also the year that saw Beck traveling across Europe in a van with acclaimed guitarist Jonathan Kershaw, to perform at the largest Gothic festival on the planet: the Wave Gotik Treffen in Leipzig, Germany.

 “Really great.
 She’s got an amazing voice…” Reg Presley (The Troggs)